TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 > [Note]
-The csi-driver-nfs container image is maintained in our NCR registry.
+The csi-driver-nfs container image is maintained in NHN Cloud NCR.
 Since the cluster configured in a closed network environment is not connected to the Internet, it is necessary to configure the environment to use a private URI in order to receive images normally.
 For information on how to use Private URI, refer to the [NHN Cloud Container Registry (NCR) User Guide](Container/NCR/ko/user-guide/#private-uri).

 Below is an example of installing csi-driver-nfs using the installation package in the cluster configured in the Internet network environment.